Geraldo Perdomo Preview, Player Props: Diamondbacks vs. White Sox

-Geraldo Perdomo -- with a slugging percentage of .300 in his past 10 games (including zero homers) -- will be in action for the Arizona Diamondbacks against the Chicago White Sox, with Touki Toussaint on the mound, on September 27 at 2:10 PM ET.
+On Thursday, Geraldo Perdomo (.214 batting average in his past 10 games, with a double, a triple, five walks and three RBI) and the Arizona Diamondbacks play the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+First pitch is at 2:10 PM ET.

-He had two hits (going 2-for-3 with a triple and two RBI) in his last appearance against the White Sox.
+In his previous game he had a hitless performance (0-for-1) against the White Sox.

 Sportsbook Promo Codes